mjcat/snail/README.md

 # load Vuejs client with hot reload at localhost:8080
 npm run dev:client

-# spin up Node Express API server with nodemon at localhost:8081
+# spin up Node Express API server with nodemon at localhost:8081 (be sure to run npm run build if using this to test client)
 npm run dev:server

 # build for production and view the bundle analyzer report